TanjaKec/repro_research/content/general/_index.en.md

 ---
 chapter: true
 pre: <b>1. </b>
-title: About the course
+title: About the workshop
 weight: 1
 ---

 About the Course

-##### This course is designed to give you an appreciation of R programming as a tool for reproducible research.
+##### This workshop is designed to give you an appreciation of R programming as a tool for reproducible research.
 It focuses on packages that will help you access your data, do necessary visualisation and communication in a dynamic and reproducible manner.

 #### If you would like to learn to: